rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 We need to know if the computation was completed successfully.
 The `Subtask` type comes with the method `State state()`, which returns the computation's state as an enum.
 The enum has three values: `UNAVAILABLE`, `SUCCESS`, and `FAILED`.

-A subtask will be in the `SUCCESS` state after it is completed successfully.
+After completing it successfully, A subtask will be in the `SUCCESS` state.
 The `get` method will return the result of the computation.
 If it completes with an exception, a subtask will be in the `FAILED` state.
 The `exception` method will return the exception thrown by the computation.
 A subtask will be in the `UNAVAILABLE` state if the computation is not completed yet, for example, if we call the `get` method before having `join` the scope or if the subtask was canceled (we'll see in the following sections what does it mean).

 We need to use some state that can store the result of the first successful exception or the exception thrown by the first task that failed: